ethereum-optimism/superchain-registry/README.md

 Full deployment artifacts and genesis-states can be derived from the minimal form using the reference [`op-chain-ops`] tooling.

+The `semver.yaml` file represents the semantic versioning lockfile for the smart contracts in the superchain.

 ## Go Module

 Superchain configs can be imported as Go-module: